Browncoat/NCCCoreDataClient/README.md

 @end
 ```

-NCCCoreDataClient also requires that that you add an NSManagedObject Model Category or Swift Extension that overrides
+NCCCoreDataClient also requires that that you add a Swift Extension or an NSManagedObject Model Category that overrides

 ```swift
 // Swift